amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 34. Congratulations, you have completed the lab.

 <a name="cleanup"></a>
-# Clean up
+# 7. Clean up

-After you are done with your lab, head over to the CloudFormation console (listed under Services) and delete aws-cloud9-serverless-lab-xxxxxx, awscodestar-serverless-lab-lambda, and awscodestar-server-lab stacks.
+After you are done with your lab, head over to the CloudFormation console (listed under Services) and delete `aws-cloud9-serverless-lab-xxxxxx`, `awscodestar-serverless-lab-lambda`, and `awscodestar-server-lab` stacks.
 This will delete all the resources we created during this lab.

 <a name="conclusion"></a>
-# Conclusion
+# 8. Conclusion

 In this lab you have learned creating end-to-end development tools using AWS CloudStar, writing your first Serverless microservice using AWS Lambda and Amazon API Gateway using the AWS Cloud9 IDE.